jached/FindRestaurantsApp/README.md

 # FindRestaurantsApp
-Andoid application that uses FindRestaurantsProject to get nearby restaurants and save restaurants to user profile
+Andoid application that uses FindRestaurants project to get nearby restaurants and save restaurants to user profile